GenomicsAotearoa/data-management-resources/docs/modules/module04.md

   <li>What resources will you require to carry out your research?
 Will you need specific hardware, software, additional training or access to technical expertise?</li>
 </p>

+*[DMP]: Data Management Plan
+*[eResearch]: The use of digital tools and techniques to advance research *[eResearch and libraries staff]: A broad group including research software engineers, research infrastructure developers, data scientists, data stewards, and other professional services staff that deliver library, IT, bioinformatics, and high-performance computational support